dotnet/docs-maui/docs/whats-new/dotnet-8.md

 - Window management can be decoupled from the `App` class.
 For more information, see [Decouple window management from the App class](~/fundamentals/windows.md#decouple-window-management-from-the-app-class).
 - Menu bar items and context menu items can be invoked through keyboard shortcuts known as keyboard accelerators.
 For more information, see [Keyboard accelerators](~/user-interface/keyboard-accelerators.md).
 - The <xref:Microsoft.Maui.Devices.Sensors.Geolocation> class can listen for location changes when app's are in the foreground.
 For more information, see [Listen for location changes](~/platform-integration/device/geolocation.md#listen-for-location-changes).
+- The <xref:Microsoft.Maui.Controls.ContentPage> class gains a `HideSoftInputOnTapped` property, which indicates whether tapping anywhere on the page will cause the soft input keyboard to hide if it's visible.
+For more information, see [ContentPage](~/user-interface/pages/contentpage.md).

 The following types or members have been deprecated: